 - Explore options for coping with pain

 - Ask your health care provider about how long you can delay going to the hospital once labor begins.
-A common reason forces are and is prolonged labor at the hospital.
+A common reason forces prolonged labor at the hospital.

 - Avoid continuous electric fetal monitoring during labor.
 Studies show that EFM can increase the chance of cesarean by up to one-third3.